 History of the 20th Helicopter Squadron

 The "Green Berets" of the Army Special Forces are perhaps the best known of the U.S. military's special operations forces, followed by the Navy's SEALs.
 But the Air Force was there at the beginning as well.
 Among the first such Special Forces was what is today the Air Force's 20th Special Operations Squadron.
 On October 8, 1965, the 20th Helicopter Squadron (later redesignated the 20th Special Operation Squadron) was formed at Tan Son Nhut Air Base, South Vietnam, outfitted with 14 Sikorsky CH-3C helicopters.
 The 20th primary mission was considerable in scope-to augment combat search-rescue forces, perform casualty evacuation, support communications sites as well as airfield construction and the tactical air control system, transport air liaison officers and engage in counterinsurgency.
 The squadron's secondary mission was to support MACV.
 Later, the CH-3Cs would be replaced with more powerful engines as CH-3Es.
 The 20th began combat operations in December 1965.
 By March of 1966 the squadron was flying an average of nearly 1000 sorties per month from Tan Son Nhut (home base to A FLIGHT, with five aircraft), from Da Nang (B Flight with three aircraft) and from Nha Trang (C flight, with six aircraft).
 When the 14th Air commando Wing was activated in March 1966, the 20th was assigned to the new wing.
 Between January and March the 20th supported Operation Double eagle for the U.S. Marine Corp.
 During the two month operation, a combine force of the 2nd and 22nd ARVN Infantry divisions, U.S. Army 1st Cavalry Division and U.S. Marines of Task Force Delta blocked the region south of Quang Ngai in attempt to round up elements of the 325th NVA Division.
 It was the largest amphibious assault against hostile forces since the Korean War, and the 20th committed eight aircraft and crews to the effort.
 Its CH-3Cs airlifted 105mm howitzers as well as personnel and supplies to forward locations, and crews and aircraft often came under hostile fire.
 In other combat action, the 20th was called on to evacuate wounded troops from the Special Forces camp in the infamous A Shau Valley on March 9, 1966.
 A Marine Sikorsky CH-34 and a 20th CH-3C were dispatched.
 As the CH-34 made its approach into the camp, it was hit by enemy fire.
 The crew land safely inside the camp, but the copter was unflyable.
-Braving heavy enemy fire, the CH-3 crew then landed in the camp, recovered the crew of the first aircraft and evacuated 35 wounded troops.
+Braving heavy enemy fire, the CH-3, piloted by Maj.
+Frank Kelley, then landed in the camp, recovered the crew of the first aircraft and evacuated 35 wounded troops.
 During that same battle another air commando, Major Bernie Fisher earned the Air Force Medal of Honor for his daring rescue of Douglas A-1E Skyraider pilot Major "Jump" Meyers.
 Eventually, the defenders abandoned the camp.
 At a cost of five Americans and 75 South Vietnamese killed, 33 South Vietnamese wounded and 15 missing.
 The toll for the North Vietnamese attackers was much higher.
 Out of a regiment sizes force of 2,000, at least 800 NVA were killed and an unknown number wounded.
 As a result of request by the government of Thailand two aircraft and crews had been deployed to Nakhon Phanom Air Base, Thailand, for Tan Son Nhut to from D Flight the month before the Special Forces camp evacuation.
 In April 1966, the entire flight at Nha Trang was transferred to Udorn Air Base in Thailand.
 In May operations at Da Nang halted and that flight was moved to Udorn as well.
 At their new home base, the 20th CH-3Cs transported Thai military and police for counterterrorist and counterinsurgency operations.
 The large helicopters enable Thai forces to rapidly respond to Communist activities.
 The 20th became known as the "Pony Express" and used the call sign "Pony".
 By June 1966 only a single 20th flight, based at Tan Son Nhut, remained in Vietnam.
 The Squadron headquarters moved to Nha Trang, but with the bulk of its assets in Thailand, the 20th began to concentrate on an unconventional warfare role.
 Missions into Laos soon took precedence for the Pony Express.
 The 20th crews supported the Laotian forces of Lt.
 Gen. Vang Pao and performed a variety of refugee relief and civic action missions.
 CH-3Cs were used to transport explosive ordnance disposal teams and crash investigators and to provide logistics support for isolated mountaintop radar and communication sites.

 The choppers delivered rice and indigenous troops to a friendly outpost on top of a 5,000-foot mountain in Laos.
 They inserted indigenous "road watch" teams at points along the Ho Chi Minh Trail from the Mu Gia Pass south to the Cambodian border.
 Several missions were flown in the vicinity of the heavily defended enemy strong hold of Tchepone, in central Laos.
 In April 1966, a 47-man team was inserted under cover of darkness between two branches of the trail and later extracted from the same area.
 Team members brought back valuable intelligence from that operation.
 In two other separate missions, "road destruct" teams were dropped near the tail and left overnight to mine the trail and destroy any vehicles caught using the infiltration route.
 The teams also raided Pathet Loa villages.
 A total of 388 friendly troops were flown into or out of Laos in the first five months of operations in Thailand.
 In June of 1966 20th CH-3Cs, flying from South Vietnam inserted a combat team into the North just above the DMZ.
 CH-3 crews flew a total of 315 insert sorties during that year.
 Flying from Thailand in 1967, the Pony Express was able to penetrate farther north into enemy territory.
 Of the 37 penetration missions scheduled, eight were successful.
 Most of the unsuccessful missions had to be aborted because the copter crews failed to make contact with the deployed Special Forces teams.
 The successful recovery a-team in 1967 boosted morale of the teams and the Pony Express crews.